otaviojava/money-api-book/en/chapter6_4.md

 ### Grouping MonetaryAmount

-**Moneta** provides mechanism for grouping monetary values, ex: grouping by currency or summarizing the values.
+**Moneta** provides mechanism for grouping monetary values.
+For example, grouping by currency or summarizing the values.